| 1 | India’s most common snake |

 Checkered keelbacks are also unusual in that the males stay with females for several months, perhaps for an entire summer of love.
 They lay their eggs in March and April, in a variety of locations: termite mounds, rotting vegetation, manure piles, crevices in walls.
 Each egg measures 1.5-4cm, and the mothers often guard them.

-The appearance of common keelbacks correlates with the weather.
+The appearance of checkered keelbacks correlates with the weather.
 Though they’re actually nearby still, they appear to vanish during the hottest, driest weather.
 When monsoon season explodes into action, the checkered keelback reappears in force.

-10 | ID signs |
+| 10 | ID signs to remember |

 Checkered keelbacks vary in colouration, but are usually a mixture of yellow and black.
 Rather than huge blotches, they have complex patterns, with rapidly alternating lines and squares.
 A consistent ID feature is two thin black lines on each side of the face.
 The first begins below the eye, while the second starts just behind the eye.
 Checkered keelbacks have a dark grey tongue, which grows darker towards the tip.